coldmanck/VidHOI/README.md

 <summary>
 Generating Human Poses
 </summary>

-FastPose from AlphaPose is used.
+FastPose from [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) is used.
 One may choose to
-- clone [this repository](https://github.com/coldmanck/AlphaPose) to a separate directory, download the pretrained 2D human pose estimation model (e.g., `fast_res50_256x192.pth`) and put into `pretrained_models`; or
+- clone [AlphaPose](https://github.com/coldmanck/AlphaPose) to a separate directory, download the pretrained 2D human pose estimation model (e.g., `fast_res50_256x192.pth`) and put into `pretrained_models`; or
 - Download AlphaPose.zip from [google drive](https://drive.google.com/file/d/1R71xJhJw_VnYNJQJJ2KwU7Wehb1Th1it/view?usp=sharing) and unzip it to a separate directory

 Then install and activate a new environment for AlphaPose following [the installation guide](https://github.com/coldmanck/AlphaPose/blob/master/docs/INSTALL.md), followed by running the commands: